 Dean Basile has over 20 years’ experience in the Mining Industry.
 His career began at Kalgoorlie Consolidated Gold Mines in Western Australia and has worked at senior and mine management levels in Ghana and Peru, mainly covering surface mining techniques as well as extensive experience in long-term and strategic planning of gold and copper mines.
 Dean has conducted work on and managed various feasibility studies; as well as the implementation of mining fleets at two green field operations.
 Dean has over 10 years’ experience at a management level, and has an intermediate level of written and spoken Spanish.

-Lyn started her career in the mining industry 30 years ago.
+Lyn started her career in the mining industry over 30 years ago.
 She began work as a metallurgical clerk and laboratory assistant doing flotation test work for Aberfoyle Tin at Luina, Tasmania.
-Lyn progressed to working for Mine Managers as a confidential secretary assisting in administration and HR.
-After developing a strong administration background she moved into project management working closely with clients and building client relationships.
-Lyn found this was her strength and with her knowledge of the mining industry she progressed into business development.
+Lyn progressed to working for Mine Managers as a confidential Secretary, assisting in administration and HR.
+After developing a strong administration background, she moved into project management working closely with clients and building client relationships.
+Finding this was her strength and with her knowledge of the mining industry she progressed into business development.
 Lyn was a founding member of Mining One working on the business plan and cost analysis that helped start the successful business that it is today.
-Lyn is also the Mining One brand both in Australia and overseas.
+She has successfully grown the Mining One brand both in Australia and overseas.
 Her strong business acumen has enabled her to secure project leads worldwide, hence obtaining a wide range of diversified projects in many countries for the Mining One business.